 Much of the difference between traditional and modern, is the ripeness of the grapes, effective yields, amount of stems used and most importantly, the percentage of new oak barrels used in aging the wine.
 Producers making wines in a more traditional style do not use oak, preferring to age the wine in older, neutral, massive barrels, cement lined vats or foudres that are widely used in the region.
 They do not destem the grapes.
 In other words, they follow the traditional practices of the region.
 There are numerous high quality traditional Chateauneuf du Pape wines made all over the appellation today.

 But the line between traditional Chateauneuf du Pape wine and modern Chateauneuf wine is actually quite blurry.
 Destemming is clearly a modern technique.
-But high alcohol Chateauneuf du Pape wines is not a recent trend.
+Yet, there are exceptions to destemming being modern.
+At Chateau La Nerthe, they destemmed a large percentage of their harvrest in the 1800′s!
+Something else to consider, high alcohol Chateauneuf du Pape wines is not a recent trend.
 During the 1950′s and 1950′s grapes were as high or even on occasion higher than they are today.
 In those days, not many producers bottled and sold their own wine.
 More often than not, the harvest or wine was sold to negociants who paid a bonus for high alcohol wines.
 You also need to keep in mind that in the 1950′s and 1960′s, yields were low as the vineyards were not in the best shape and Grenache was even more dominant in the region than it is today, which naturally produced higher alcohol wines.
 In fact, it was the in part, the higher level of alcohol in the wine that led to planting Syrah and Mourvedre, both of which helped lower alcohol.

 The fruit can be picked riper, with lower yields.
 The grapes could be partially or fully destemmed.
 The fruit can be whole cluster or whole berry fermented.
 They can also for example use a percentage of new oak, to age the wine in.
 Syrah and Mourvedre see more new oak barrels than Grenache, which usually works well.
 The use of oak adds soft textures, giving the wines a lush, polished texture.
 But the drawback seen by some people is the overt vanilla or coffee smell that can become apparent.
 Some producers have embraced this technique, which in most cases in not something I personally do not like with Grenache.
 While it does round out the wine adding body and finesse, the oaky scents for me are less interesting.